matercomus/MSc-Thesis-Code/README.md

 - All intermediate and output Parquet files are stored in the `data/` directory.
 - The `data/` folder is included in `.gitignore` and is not tracked by git.
 - If you need to share or archive data, copy files from `data/` manually.

+## 9. Pipeline Orchestration, Utilities, and Analysis

+- **new_indicators_pipeline.py**: The main entry point for the entire pipeline.
+Orchestrates all steps from raw data cleaning, period segmentation, feature engineering, outlier flagging, and network analysis.
+Handles batching, checkpointing, logging, and reproducibility.
+Supports resuming from checkpoints and is robust for very large datasets.
+- **pipeline_utils.py**: Contains all core pipeline helper functions, including batch processing logic, memory-efficient streaming, node assignment, shortest path computation, checkpointing, and step-level profiling.
+Also includes the implementation of `compute_network_outlier_flag` and other step helpers.
+- **pipeline_network_analysis.py**: CLI tool for in-depth analysis and reporting of pipeline outputs.
+Generates Markdown summary reports, plots, and statistics for each run, and supports comparison between runs.
+Can be run automatically at the end of the pipeline or standalone.
+- **network_checkpoints/**: Stores intermediate checkpoint files for the network shortest path step, enabling resumable and robust computation.
+- **pipeline_stats/**: Stores per-run logs, metadata, profiling, and statistics for each pipeline execution.
+Each run gets a timestamped subfolder with logs, environment info, and analysis outputs.

+## 10. Other Files in the Repository

+- **geo.py / geo2.py**: Utilities for geographic filtering, bounding box, and spatial join operations to restrict data to the Beijing region.
+- **indicators.py / indicators-real-data.py**: Additional indicator computation, experiments, and real data analysis scripts.
+- **trajectory_utils.py**: Helper functions for trajectory and period filtering, metadata extraction, and visualization support.
+- **trajectory_viewer.py**: Streamlit application for interactive exploration and visualization of trajectories, periods, and outlier flags.
+- **data-exploration.py**: Ad hoc data exploration, prototyping, and quick analysis scripts.
+- **pyproject.toml**: Project dependencies, configuration for pytest, and tool settings.
+- **.env, .gitignore, .python-version, uv.lock**: Environment variable management, version control ignores, Python version pinning, and lockfile for reproducible installs.